Clarence L. Irving: Cultural archivist

 In 1975 Irving prepared a pamphlet called the "Black American Heritage Trail" in preparation for the United States Bicentennial in 1976 for York College.
-The pamphlet documents a historical journey through St. Albans and Jamaica, highlighting the locations of significant black American heritage sites, including the location of the first black settlement and the home of Count Basie.
-In 1984, he founded the Black American Heritage Foundation (BAHF) He founded the Music History Archive in 1989, which serves as a repository for artifacts related to musicians.
+The pamphlet documents a historical journey through St. Albans and Jamaica, Queens, highlighting the locations of significant black American heritage sites, including the location of the first black settlement and the home of Count Basie.

+On December 1, 1975, at a meeting of Queens community planning board No.2, Irving outlined his vision of the Bi-Centennial as he proposed several projects.
+Foremost among them was the idea for a "pathway and heritage trail" through Southeast Queens, chronicling the history of famous Black individuals in the area.
+York College aided in preparing a comprehensive brochure.
+The brochure, titled "Black American Heritage Trail of Landmarks in Southeast Queens, Jamaica, New York", was published in November 1976.
+It contained descriptions and photographs of ten historic sites.
+Emblazoned on its cover was the proclamation: "Project of the New York City Bicentennial Corporation."

+In 1984, he founded the Black American Heritage Foundation (BAHF).
+He founded the Music History Archive in 1989, which serves as a repository for artifacts related to musicians.

 Honors

-Irving received several awards, including the 1999 Carter G. Woodson Award and the 2000 Humanitarian Award from Omega Psi Phi Fraternity, Inc. In 2007, the U.S. House of Representatives renamed the U.S. Postal Service Office in Jamaica, New York the "Clarence L. Irving, Sr. Post Office Building" in his honor.
+Irving received several awards, including the 1999 Carter G. Woodson Award and the 2000 Humanitarian Award from Omega Psi Phi fraternity.
+In 2007, the U.S. House of Representatives renamed the U.S. Postal Service Office in Jamaica, New York the "Clarence L. Irving, Sr. Post Office Building" in his honor.

 Death

 He retired from Con Ed where he had worked for 32 years.
 Irving died in March 2014 at the age of 90.